Insality/druid/docs_md/02-creating_custom_components.md

 The script analyzes the current GUI scene and generates a Lua file with stubs for all Druid components found.
 The output file is named after the current GUI scene and placed in the same directory.
 Note that the script does not override any existing *.lua files.
 If you want to regenerate a file, delete the previous version first.

-The script requires `python3` with `deftree` installed.
+The script requires `python` with `deftree` installed.
 If `deftree` is not installed, the instructions will be displayed in the console.

 ### Auto-Layout Components